 Nested interrupts are supported with the interrupt acknowledge feature (/INTACK pin) of the ESCC.
 This allows the CPU to recognize the occurrence of an interrupt, and re-enable higher priority interrupts.
 Because an INTACK cycle will release the /INT pin from the active state, a higher priority ESCC interrupt or another higher priority device can interrupt the CPU.
 When an ESCC responds to an Interrupt Acknowledge signal (INTACK) from the CPU, an interrupt vector may be placed on the data bus.
 This vector is written in WR2 and may be read in RR2.
 To speed interrupt response time, the ESCC can modify three bits in this vector to indicate status.
-If the vector is read in Channel B, status is always included.
+If the vector is read in Channel A, status is never included; if it is read in Channel B, status is always included.